News

 • Fertility Treatment

-• Fertility Preservation: Preservation that is medically necessary to freeze egg or sperm before undergoing chemotherapy or any fertility-impairing medical procedure.
+• Fertility Preservation: Preservation that is medically necessary to freeze an egg or sperm before undergoing chemotherapy or any fertility-impairing medical procedure.

 Contact Us